 Principle 6: Banks will take into account market demographics and the needs of seniors when proceeding with branch closures.

-Neither Equitable Bank nor Concentra Bank have branches; Principle 6 does not apply.
+Equitable does not have branches; Principle 6 does not apply.

 Principle 7: Banks will publicly disclose the steps they have taken to support the principles set out in the Code.